-The financial statements on pages 38 to 77 have been prepared in accordance with all IFRSs which collective term includes all applicable individual International Financial Reporting Standards and Interpretations approved by the IASB, and all applicable individual International Accounting Standards and Interpretations as originated by the Board of the International Accounting Standards Committee and adopted by the IASB.
+The financial statements on pages 35 to 72 have been prepared in accordance with all IFRSs which collective term includes all applicable individual International Financial Reporting Standards and Interpretations approved by the IASB, and all applicable individual International Accounting Standards and Interpretations as originated by the Board of the International Accounting Standards Committee and adopted by the IASB.
+The financial statements also include the applicable disclosure requirements of the Listing Manual (the "Listing Manual") of the SGX-ST.